 - The smell improves but keeps returning every few weeks.

-LUX Foundation Solutions can inspect your basement, identify hidden moisture issues, and provide long-lasting waterproofing solutions for Northern Virginia and the surrounding areas.
+LUX Foundation Solutions can eliminate the musty basement smell permanently by identifying hidden moisture issues and providing long-lasting waterproofing solutions across Northern Virginia and surrounding areas.

 Comparison Table: Musty Basement Problems & Solutions